-Play your part in keeping your dog and Snowdonia’s wildlife and animals safe.
+Play your part in keeping your dog and Eryri’s wildlife and animals safe.

 The countryside is a great place to exercise your dog but this should be done responsibly and where your dog does not become a nuisance or danger to livestock, wildlife or other people.

 No, you can’t take your dog anywhere in the National Park.
-A lot of Snowdonia’s land is privately owned without access to the public.
+A lot of Eryri’s land is privately owned without access to the public.

 However, there is a wealth of fantastic places to exercise your dog.
 You can walk your dog on any public footpaths or open access land.

 You can also take a look at our Walks and Routes section to find suitable routes for walking your dog.